c20d-us/gnimu/README.md

 | `ACCEL_ALPHA`, `GYRO_ALPHA` | IMU smoothing (exponential moving average) strength. |
 | `BLE_TX_POWER` | BLE transmit power. **Lowering this reduces RF interference with the GNSS front end and can noticeably improve satellite lock** — see notes below. |

 Several values are checked with `static_assert` at compile time, so an invalid configuration fails the build with a clear message instead of misbehaving on the device.

 ### A note on BLE power and GNSS lock

 GNSS reception is sensitive to nearby RF noise.
 On compact builds, the ESP32's BLE radio can desensitize the GNSS receiver.
-Dialing `BLE_TX_POWER` down to a low level (the default is `ESP_PWR_LVL_N12`, the minimum) keeps the radio quiet — the phone is usually close by, so high power isn't needed — and can dramatically improve fix quality, including indoors.
+Dialing `BLE_TX_POWER` down to a low level (the default is `ESP_PWR_LVL_N12`, the minimum) keeps the radio quiet — the receiver is usually close by, so high power isn't needed — and can dramatically improve fix quality, including indoors.

-The **RF shield** shown in the [build gallery](#build-gallery) is the hardware counterpart to this: a grounded metal enclosure over the electronics that physically blocks radio noise from reaching the GNSS receiver.
+The **RF shield** shown in the [build gallery](#build-gallery) is the hardware counterpart to this: a grounded metal enclosure over the GNSS module that physically blocks radio noise from reaching the GNSS receiver.
 The two measures stack — lowering the BLE power quiets the source, while the shield blocks whatever remains.
 Either helps on its own; together they give the most reliable lock.

 ---

 ## Usage

 1. Power the assembled device and give the GNSS module time to acquire a fix (faster outdoors / near a window).
 The onboard LED blinks while unconnected.
 2. In the **RaceBox app** (or another RaceBox-compatible client), scan for and connect to the device — it advertises using the `MODEL` + `DEVICE_ID` name.
 3. On connect, the LED goes solid and the device begins streaming data packets.
 4. Optional: keep a serial monitor open at 115200 baud to watch live diagnostics.